-The profit after providing for income tax amounted to \$16,224.
+The surplus after providing for income tax amounted to \$43,973 (2018 - \$16,224).

 Events Subsequent to the End of The Reporting Period

 No matter or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the association, the results of those operations, or the state of affairs of the association in future financial years.